 I recently had the pleasure of serving on a panel of executive women at a recent conference of the Telecommunications Industry Association held in Dallas.
-The purpose of the panel was to discuss the need for greater gender diversity in the telecom industry and the panel took place as part of the closing event of the conference with both men and women present.
+The purpose of the panel was to discuss the need for greater gender diversity and gender equality in the telecom industry and the panel took place as part of the closing event of the conference with both men and women present.
 The discussions centered around three primary topics:

 • The need for more female STEM graduates to fill the talent shortage

 • The need for more women in senior leadership positions

 • The difficulty many tech companies are facing in retaining their female talent

 A question and answer period began after the initial panel discussion and one of the men in the audience tactfully but pointedly made the observation that it was a great conversation, but only women were on the panel.
 And while women may know firsthand the challenges, our conversation should be engaging the men we work with if we are to see greater progress in gender equality.
 He’s right!

 Real change will require engagement from all parties and men will need to fully embrace the benefits that women leaders bring to an organization.

 I’ve seen several articles on this topic recently.
 Dr. Anne Litwin wrote a recent article and stated “gender equity is not a ‘women’s problem,’ it’s a society problem.”
 The benefits are well documented, with multiple studies showing the link between improved financial performance and balanced gender diversity in the senior management ranks.
 In fact, some of the major financial houses have developed entire investment strategies around women led and gender diverse companies because the statistics are compelling.